-If you are in the auto transport industry then you know Central Dispatch and jTracker, owner by Dealer Track.
+If you are in the auto transport industry then you know Central Dispatch and jTracker, owner by Cox Automotive.
 These companies are the largest companies in the industry.
 Central Dispatch is a load board where brokers post vehicles that need to be transported to another state and the transporters can find the vehicles they need for their route.
 The website that brokers use on top of Central Dispatch is jTracker.
 This website is an account manager site where you get leads coming in from your chosen lead provider, quote the customers, maintain the lead, and post onto Central Dispatch.

 The problem with these companies is that they are the largest in the industry and the updates, costs and site/server maintenance is subpar.
 People are always complaining about how the site is slow today, the server is down, the features are outdated, the rating system sucks and there should be a better system for all of us to use.
 There are a few different load board and account managers out there, but they either cost just as much to use and don’t have enough traffic or they are just a horrible knockoff.
 Why would a company spend the money to transfer over to Auto Broker Dispatch, Carriersoft, or Auto Transport Plus if they will not have the rest of the industry convert over as well?
 Why would these companies charge so much for their service fee if they want to take over market share from Central Dispatch and jTracker?
 It seems as of they would realize that if they charged a low amount and really got companies to convert that they can slowly raise the prices in the future.